oracle/graaljs/docs/user/JavaScriptCompatibility.md

 }
 ```

-The Graal object is available in Graal JavaScript by default, unless deactivated by an option (`truffle.js.GraalBuiltin=false`).
+The Graal object is available in Graal JavaScript by default, unless deactivated by an option (`js.graal-builtin=false`).

 #### `Graal.versionJS`